 - Flinching or whimpering when touched or petted

-- Lameness (this is often a sign of arthritis in older dogs)
+- Lameness (this is often a sign of joint discomfort in older dogs)

 - Limbs becoming thinner and less muscular

 7 Ideas for How To Help a Dog With Joint Problems at Home

 Once you get your pet properly diagnosed by the vet, discuss the different ways you can help keep your dog comfortable.
 Here are the top options for how to help a dog with joint issues at home.

 1. Foods that support healthy inflammatory response

 Since joint discomfort is an inflammation of the joints, consider feeding your dog a diet rich in anti-inflammatory foods.
 Look for high-quality dog food with omega-3 fatty acids.
 Like humans, dogs cannot produce omega-3 fatty acids on their own, so it's important they get them through diet.
 Salmon, sardines, and mackerel are usually a good choice as long as your dog doesn't have an allergy.
 You can add PetHonesty's omega-3 fish oil directly to your dog's food.